 The Irish Wolfhound may sound like the breed hails from Ireland, but in actuality, it is far older and arose from a pairing between giant British Isles dogs with racing hounds from the Middle East.

-Developed to be ferocious hunters to the big game, these dogs are known to have a gentle, easygoing temperament – at least until they start running.
+Developed to be ferocious hunters of the big game, these dogs are known to have a gentle, easygoing temperament – at least until they start running.
 Irish Wolfhounds are easily one of the fastest dog breeds in the world.

 According to the American Kennel Club (AKC), the Rottweiler ranks 8th in popularity (out of 196 registered dog breeds in the United States).

 These wildly popular purebred dogs are strong, protective, loyal, and passionately devoted to their human families.